Gordon-C/Hypergeometric-Simulator/README.md

 This is a desktop application meant to aesthetically represent pulling marbles from a bag without replacement (such random sampling follows the hypergeometric distribution, hence the application's name).

-Installation
+Installation and Usage
 -

+### Windows
+A windows installer can be downloaded [here](http://tinyurl.com/hypergeosim).

+### Other
-Currently, only a windows installer exists, and can be downloaded [here](http://tinyurl.com/hypergeosim).
+Currently, only a windows installer exists.
+However, the program can be crudely invoked from the command line on any system with python by running the `hypergeom.py` file.

+**NOTE:** Python version must be 2.x due to GUI module naming inconsistencies

 Future Improvements
 -